 Intermittent fasting activates something called autophagy in the body, which is a phenomenon where it literally eats its own cells and tissues—in a good way.
 It helps the body essentially “clean house,” removing harmful and toxic compounds and recycling damaged proteins.

 Different processes of autophagy happen when two things happen:

 - The body is starved

 Both of these are happening during intermittent fasting AND on the ketogenic diet.
 Combining the two allows us to reap the benefits of autophagy in a way that’s efficient and healthy.

 Fasting on Keto Tips

 If you want to start combining intermittent fasting with your ketogenic diet, here are some tips for success:

 Make sure you still eat enough.
 Intermittent fasting does help you naturally eat less during the day, but be sure you’re still eating nutritious ketogenic foods to avoid any deficiencies or metabolic issues.
 Use a website or app to calculate ideal caloric intake and your ketogenic macros for each day, then track them to make sure you’re getting sufficient nutrition.

 Measure your ketone levels.
-Even though fasting can really help you stay in ketosis, it’s still important to make sure you aren’t eating too much protein, too many carbs, or doing anything else to kick you out of ketosis.
+Even though fasting can really help you stay in ketosis, it’s still important to make sure you aren’t eating too many carbs or doing anything else to kick you out of ketosis.
 Track your ketones often to make sure you’re actually in ketosis!